ember-best-practices/memory-leak-examples/exercises/exercise-1.md

 > memory leak, verify it before changing existing code, especially if the
 > changes will increase complexity.

-The first thing we want to do, is open up our memory profiler.
+The first thing we want to do is open up our memory profiler.
 We do this by opening the Chrome Developer Tools (`Ctrl + Shift + I` on Windows, `Cmd + Opt + I` on Mac) and selecting the "Profiles" tab.